 Food and drink

-A big part of your on board experience with Pilgrim will be mealtimes – with all that fresh air you will get hungry, and we’ll do our utmost to serve delicious, nutritious food!
+A big part of your on board experience with Pilgrim of Brixham will be mealtimes – with all that fresh air you will get hungry, and we’ll do our utmost to serve delicious, nutritious food!

 Refreshments (excluding alcohol) are included during your time aboard.
 Food can be taken on deck (weather permitting) or eaten in the comfort of the main saloon.
 Tea, coffee, squash and biscuits are served throughout the day, with a two or three-course meal every evening, breakfast to get you started for the day, and a lunch that will be more than enough to see you through to mealtimes!

 Alcohol is not included in the price charged for your holiday and should not be consumed under sail (and always at the discretion of the skipper).
-Pilgrim allows you to bring your own beer and/or wine (in moderation please, as storage is limited), and a small supply may be available to purchase on board.
+Pilgrim of Brixham allows you to bring your own beer and/or wine (in moderation please, as storage is limited), and a small supply may be available to purchase on board.

-Eight of Pilgrim’s berths are in the main saloon area, and all exceed six feet in length, are single bunks with a dedicated reading light and small storage area.
+Eight of Pilgrim of Brixham’s berths are in the main saloon area, and all exceed six feet in length, are single bunks with a dedicated reading light and small storage area.
 Two of these bunks can be curtained off to offer a degree of privacy.
 A further four bunks are situated in a separate cabin in the forepeak (front of the boat) and another four in the lazarette.
 This offers a small degree of privacy.
 (Skipper and crew are normally, but not exclusively, berthed in the lazarette and one or two may occasionally occupy berths in the main accommodation areas especially during watches).

 Berths are comfortably upholstered, have lee cloths, and are provided with a sheet, duvet and pillow.
-If you need a towel, just let us know before you join Pilgrim and one can be provided.
+If you need a towel, just let us know before you join Pilgrim of Brixham and one can be provided.
 There is mains power on board, so you’re able to recharge phones or cameras.